YWCA GREATER CHARLESTON

 KENDRA SNIPE

 A board member since 2015 and a native of Johns Island, Kendra originally joined our board to serve as an under-30 member, and quickly rose to leadership.
-Now one of our youngest board chairs, she graduated from Columbia College in Columbia, SC, where she received her Bachelor of Arts degree in psychology with minors in communications and Spanish.
+One of our youngest-ever board chairs last term, she graduated from Columbia College in Columbia, SC, where she earned a Bachelor of Arts degree in psychology with minors in communications and Spanish.

 Click to read more...